nicolavlicata/RentalDatabase/README.md

 # RentalDatabase
-Project for Database Design
+Project for Database Design at Northeastern University.
-Northeastern University